pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 ### GC Leader

-In TiDB's design, there is only one GC leader which can trigger GC in the cluster, so there is an election and lease for the proposal of the leader. `GCWorker` check if it's the leader before starting a real GC job.
+In TiDB's design, there is only one GC leader which can trigger GC in the cluster, so there is an election and lease for the proposal of the leader. `GCWorker` checks if it itself is the leader before starting a real GC job.

 ```go
 func (w *GCWorker) tick(ctx context.Context) {